ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The vocabulary does not preclude the use of other specific categories.
 Any statement of preference based on this vocabulary shall not be interpreted as restricting the use of the work(s) strictly for the purpose of search and discovery as long as no restriction is declared through search-specific means such as {{!RFC9309}}.

 ## Vocabulary Extensions {#vocab-extension}

-Systems referencing the vocabulary must not introduce additional categories that include existing categories defined in the vocabulary or otherwise include additional hierarchical relationships.
+Systems referencing the vocabulary MUST NOT introduce additional categories that include existing categories defined in the vocabulary or otherwise include additional hierarchical relationships.

 # Exemplary Serialization Format {#format}